-All curriculum and instructional improvement activities at Centinela Valley Union High School District are being aligned to the Common Core State Standards.
-Staff development is selected and identified based upon student assessment results, state content standards, and in-class observations.
-During the 2013-14 school year, the district offered two non-student professional development days; one day was devoted to district wide instruction and supplementary workshops on a wide range of topics.
+All curriculum and instructional improvement activities at Centinela Valley Union High School District have been aligned to the Common Core State Standards.
+Staff development is selected and identified based upon student assessment results, state content standards, in-class observations and as the results of staff and student LCAP focus group data.
+During the 2016-2017 School Year, the district offered two voluntary non-student professional development days; one per semester.
+On the first offered voluntary PD day, teachers attended 90 minute workshops on the Learning Management System: Canvas, Achieving Rigor Through Reading, Writing & Collaboration (AVID strategies), Oral Academic Discourse Strategies (Pro Talk), and strategies for Supporting Our Students' Social & Emotional Health.
+The second day of PD offered an advanced level on the strategies previously listed.
+During the 2015-16 School Year, the district offered two mandatory non-student professional development days; the first PD day was devoted to district wide instruction and supplementary workshops on a wide range of topics.
 The second staff development day's activities were selected by each high school.